ChristophBerger17/NoSleepState/README.md

 A small tool that prevents Windows 10 go into sleep state or lock the screen.

+NOTE: See also the [PowerToys Awake utility](https://docs.microsoft.com/en-us/windows/powertoys/awake), which seems to serve for the exact same purpose.

 ## Motivation

 Sometimes it's quite anoying, when the screen of a Windows 10 PC is locked after a certain time.